cdapio/cdap/cdap-docs/integrations/source/pentaho.rst

       :width: 6in

 #.
 Click on ``OK``.
 Your input is now ready to be used in your transformation, and it will contain data coming
-   from the results of the SQL query on the CDAP Datasets.
+   from the results of the SQL query on the CDAP datasets.
 #.
 For more information on how to add components to a transformation and link them together, see the
    `Pentaho Data Integration page <http://community.pentaho.com/projects/data-integration/>`__.